Torsion and K-theory for some free wreath products: Classification of torsion actions

 A consequence of Proposition \ref{prop:divisiblefreecomplexification} is that if $\G$ is torsion free and has the strong Baum-Connes property, then so does $\widetilde{\G}$.
-This follows from \cite[Prop 1.28]{arano2015torsion} and \cite[Thm 6.6]{vergnioux2013k}.
-This is however not good enough for our purpose since $H_{N}^{+}$ has torsion.
+This follows from \cite[Prop 1.28]{arano2015torsion} and \cite[Thm 6.6]{vergnioux2013k} but does not settle the general case.
 We therefore have to investigate how torsion may pass to the free complexification.
 Surprisingly, the answer is not as clear as before because it involves the relationship between modules on $R_{\G}$ and modules on $R_{\G_{ev}}$.

 Let us fix an orthogonal compact matrix quantum group $(\G, u)$ once and for all.
 For convenience, we will say that an irreducible representation $\beta\in \Irr(\G)$ is \emph{even} if it is in $\Irr(\G_{ev})$ and \emph{odd} otherwise.
 Of course, everything is trivial if $\G_{ev} = \G$.
 We will therefore assume from now on that this is not the case, i.e. that there exist odd representations.
 Given a torsion module $N$ on $R_{\G}$, we want to understand how it splits over $\G_{ev}$ and in particular how many connected components there will be.
 This can be captured by the following equivalence relation on the basis elements $J$ of $N$ : $j\sim j'$ if there exists $\beta\in \Irr(\G_{ev})$ such that $j\subset \beta\otimes j'$.
 This is an equivalence relation since it means that the two basis elements generate the same $R_{\G_{ev}}$-submodule.
 Intuitively, $\G_{ev}$ is an "index two" subgroup of $\G$ and we may therefore expect that the number of equivalence classes is at most two.